nilisha77/Evalbot__temp/README.md

-Evalbot__temp
+Evalbot__movement
 =============

-Evalbot with temperature sensing capability
+Evalbot with controlled movement, distance display

-This is a project done for Advanced Embedded Systems class by cassie, monica and nilisha
+This is a project done for EECS 690 Advanced Embedded Systems class by Cassie, Monica and Nilisha